AdobeDocs/campaign.en/help/v8/dev/datamodel-best-practices.md

 * When using additional custom recipient tables, make sure you have a dedicated log table for each delivery mapping.
 * Reduce the number of columns, particularly by identifying those that are unused.
 * Optimize the data model relations by avoiding complex joins, such as joins on several conditions and/or several columns.
-* For join keys, always use numeric data rather than character strings.
+* For join keys, you can use numeric or string-based values.
 * Reduce as much as you can the depth of log retention.
 If your need deeper history, you can aggregate computation and/or handle custom log tables to store larger history.

 ### Size of tables {#size-of-tables}